Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (counted in MB per second) that can be transported over the external memory interface in a second.
-The number is calculated by multiplying the bus width by its memory speed.
-In the case of DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in MB per second) that can be transported over the external memory interface in a second.
+The number is worked out by multiplying the card's bus width by the speed of its memory.
+In the case of DDR type RAM, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
+This figure is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly write to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Raster Operations Pipelines by the the core clock speed.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly write to its local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of ROPs by the the core clock speed.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices